camunda/camunda-docs/docs/components/cloud-console/manage-organization/update-billing-reservations.md

 - View how many hardware packages are included on the right side of the page.
   - **Professional Plan**: Change the reservations for additional hardware packages.

 Reservations control how many clusters you can deploy.
-Increasing the number of reservations allows you to deploy more clusters, while decreasing the number of reservations does the opposite.
+Increasing the number of reservations allows you to deploy more clusters, while decreasing the number of reservations allows you to deploy fewer clusters.

 You can access the **Billing** page by selecting **Organization Management** in the Camunda Cloud Console navigation bar.

 ![billing-overview](./img/billing-overview.png)

-### Edit reservations (only Professional Plan)
+### Edit reservations (Professional Plan only)

-The number of reserved clusters can be changed with the **Edit** button.
+Use the **Edit** button to change the number of reserved clusters.
 The number of reserved clusters cannot exceed the maximum limit and cannot go below what is currently in use.